 In 2014, the US export business was worth 1.84 trillion dollars, accounting for 13% of the US economy.
-The United States is one of the world’s top exporters, with essential ports on the Atlantic, Gulf, and Pacific coasts providing access to all major markets, including Europe, South America, and Asia.
+The United States is one of the world’s top exporters.
+The essential ports are Atlantic, Gulf, and Pacific coasts.
+They provide access to all major markets including Europe, South America, and Asia.

 With nearly 70,000 port cities at the top ten US ports, traffic has increased by about 5% per year.
 The export trade business is a booming industry in the era of e-commerce and the new global economy.

 compare air freight and ocean freight in exportation

 Airfreight accounts for around 3.7 percent of all containerized cargo handled globally.
 Perishable or time-sensitive products account for the majority of air freight.
 Airfreight is rough twice as expensive as sea transport, but it can be more dependent on the final stop.